- What do I need to indicate for alloy?

 If you have set your sights on buying a ring with a brilliant, you need to opt for ‘round’ here.
 As stated before, the brilliant is the round cut of a diamond.
 But perhaps you’re also considering an alternative to the brilliant.
 If you opt for ‘square’, you will be taken to the princess cut diamond.
 Why go for a solitaire ring with princess cut instead of buying a ring with a brilliant?

 Generally speaking princess cut is cheaper.
 However, there is a minor difference in the shine and brilliance.
 Opting for an oval cut is opting for tradition with a distinctive touch.
 Pear-shaped is most often chosen for pendants and earrings as a result of its unique tear shape.
+Brilliant earrings catch the light in a magnificent way every time you move your head.

 This information will prepare you for looking at the range of engagement rings.
 You always have the option of contacting BAUNAT’s experts by telephone or online for more information.